 LionReach - Mobile Training and Evaluation Center

 LionReach is a mobile 53-foot state-of-the art educational and training classroom facility purchased with funds from a Department of Health and Human Services grant.
-Penn State Hershey took delivery of the vehicle this past summer after working in partnership with 17 regional hospitals to determine how the funds could best be used and what the vehicle would require.
+Penn State Hershey took delivery of the vehicle in 2009 after working in partnership with 17 regional hospitals to determine how the funds could best be used and what the vehicle would require.

 The LionReach is equipped with (4) of the newest computerized Laerdal manikin simulators and a variety of adult, pediatric and newborn airway manikins.
 Our advanced airway teaching is available with use of the Glidescope video laryngoscope.
 LionReach can accommodate 13 individual patient care areas with inline oxygen and suction available at each site.
 Customized training programs can be designed to meet the learning needs for groups of any size.